duguyue100/transpike/README.md

 + Checking the code of `SpikeReLU`
 + Checking the code of recognition part

+One interesting discovery was although the prediction based on maximum spikes is not working well.
+But the right prediction always spikes somewhere in the epochs.
+If it's a random behavior, then it should be give me lower accuracy, but the correction prediction always spikes.

 There are some mistakes I found while I'm trying with this network:

 + One big mistake is I ignored the fact that variable and memory management is different between Torch and Python.
 I wrote straight away like Python, but it's kind of a wrong idea.